2012: Sapiyat Magomedova

 About Sapiyat Magomedova

 Sapiyat Magomedova is a lawyer who works for human rights in Dagestan.
 Dagestan is a constituent republic in the northern Caucasus and the most violent part of Russia.
-It is often the police and security services who violate human rights, and thereby also the consitution of the Russian Federation as well as international law.
+It is often the police and security services who violate human rights, and thereby also the constitution of the Russian Federation as well as international law.

 Interview with Sapiyat Magomedova